Robots that learn to evaluate models of collective behavior: Acknowledgments

 \subsubsection{Approach Behavior Assay}

-Policies were evaluated in a simulated environment containing a stationary fish dummy.
-The robot began in a corner facing the tank center; the dummy and goal were placed at equal distances (30~cm from walls) to the left and right.
-Over 2-minute episodes, we measured minimum IID, mean IID, and the fraction of time the robot was closer to the dummy than the goal.
+Policies were evaluated in a simulated environment containing a stationary fish model.
+The robot began in a corner facing the tank center; the fish model and goal were placed at equal distances (30~cm from walls) to the left and right.
+Over 2-minute episodes, we measured minimum IID, mean IID, and the fraction of time the robot was closer to the fish model than the goal.
 See Fig.~\ref{fig:approach}.

 \paragraph*{Temporal-trend analysis.} To test whether performance changed over the 15-min control phase, we computed goals reached per minute (15 one-minute bins per trial) and fit a negative-binomial generalized linear model with a log link and time (minute index) as a predictor.
 Standard errors were clustered by trial to account for within-trial dependence across minute bins.
 We report the per-minute rate ratio and its 95\% CI (Table~\ref{tab:temporal}).
 In real experiments, we observed a small but statistically significant decline; in simulation, we observed a slight increase consistent with early-trial transients.